1 person favorited this theater

 Shipman & King closed the Savoy Cinema on 4th February 1961.
 It was demolished in January 1964 and Woolworth’s expanded their store onto the site.

-Today the site has been swallowed up by the Fareham Precinct shopping centre.
+Today the site has been swallowed up by the Fareham Precinct shopping centre and a Poundland store is on the site.

 Just login to your account and subscribe to this theater